DevopsPriz/Devops-Learning/README.md

 Concatenate, or cat for short, lists, combines, and writes file contents to the standard output.
 It is one of the most frequently used Linux commands.

+Type cat, the file name, and the extension to launch the command.

 "cat Devops"

 ![cat command](https://github.com/DevopsPriz/Devops-Learning/assets/151751244/0695799b-8653-4544-ae68-7ff4c0eead24)